Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/AWS/Installing_AWS-IoT_Greengrass.md

     ![AWS_managementConsole_Download](assets/AWS_managementConsole_Download.jpg)

-    >**Note**: that this file cannot be downloaded later and hence, you must download the file before proceeding to the next step.
+     >**Note**: The tar.gz file cannot be downloaded later and hence, you must download the file before proceeding to the next step.

 9. After downloading the file, click **Finish**.
    The Greengrass Group is created.

 ## Installing Greengrass Core on e-RT3 Plus